Index ¦ Archives ¦ Atom ¦ RSS

 i3

-In this post I will explain how to do a Fedora 29 installation with the i3 window manager.
-It is common to see installation guides for i3, but they assume that you already have another desktop environment previously installed.
+In this post, I will explain how to perform a Fedora 29 installation with the i3 window manager.
+It is common to find installation guides for i3, but they often assume you already have another desktop environment installed.

-In this post we will see how to build a fully functional environment from a minimal installation as I have explained in other publications.
+Here, we will see how to build a fully functional environment starting from a minimal installation, as I have explained in previous posts.

 Download the ISO with wget: